DigiBP/Team-Bananas/README.md

   - hiring manager selects required skills, maturity level, proposed salary range from dropdowns or checkboxes in the form
 - Automate the internal candidate screening using a small database with test data and an API
 - Automate the job posting: we can simulate publishing the job ad by posting the job add via API to a Twitter account
+- We should add an extra step for the job advertisment: e.g., use ChatGTP to create the job add
+- Use a chatbot to collect information from the candidate: do the screening of the candiates via the Chatbot
+- Scheduling integration (e.g., Calendly)
 - Error handling scenario: job can not be posted on Twitter, a human needs to intervene to post it manually otherwise there will be no candidates for the vacancy
 - Automate the rejection of candidates: after 14 days in the pipeline without anyone taking action, the candidates are rejected
 - If another error scenario is required: we can simulate "error" handling for the case the final candidate rejects the employment offer and the process isntance is left without candidates